anaisdrnc/Projet_Info_2A/README_essai.md

 ### 3.4 Launch the CLI application

-This application provides a very basic graphical interface for navigating between different menus.
+This application provides the interface for delivery drivers and customers.

-In Git Bash : python src/main_CLI.py
+- In Git Bash : python src/main_CLI.py or pdm cli

 ### 3.4 Launch the API application

+This application provides the administrator interface.

-In Git Bash : python src/__main__.py
+- In Git Bash : python src/__main__.py or pdm start